ShawnMcCool/PHPStorm-SpacePeacock/README.md

 ## Improve the Font Rendering on Linux

-If you are using Linux then you **NEED** to alter your bin/phpstorm.vmoptions (for 32-bit) or bin/phpstorm64.vmoptions (for 64-bit) to remove the useSystemAAFontSettings declaration and replace it with these three lines:
+If you are using Linux then you may need to alter your bin/phpstorm.vmoptions (for 32-bit) or bin/phpstorm64.vmoptions (for 64-bit) to remove the useSystemAAFontSettings declaration and replace it with these three lines:

+It's important that you back up your settings and compare the results both ways.
+In Ubuntu 13.10 these settings improved the display dramatically.
+In 14.04 these settings actually reduce the quality slightly.

     -Dswing.aatext=true
     -Dsun.java2d.xrender=true